dan070/hedgehog-oscar/README.md

 *A nice, online, stand-alone estimator of logistic regression*

+Features (planned, at least)

+- Logistic regression through-REST-api (with dynamic learning rate and regularization)

+- Anomaly detection and drift detection

+- Model rollbacks and version handling

+- Online/batch learning and stop-learning-mode

+## Background and inspirational quotes

+### Beloved logistic regression
 Logistic regression (sort of invented 1830s) is one of the most used ML tools for classification, with good reason.

 > The world is divided into two classes, those who believe the incredible, and those who do the improbable.
 >
 > **Oscar Wilde**

+### Less is more when implementing

 Stochastic gradient descent (with finesse) might not be optimal but we can try to do one thing good.